Min (god): Myths and function

+Pre-dynastic period (circa 3300 BCE)

-Min's cult began and was centered around Coptos (Koptos) and Akhmim (Panopolis) of upper Egypt, where in his honour great festivals were held celebrating his "coming forth" with a public procession and presentation of offerings.
+Min's cult began and was centered around Coptos (Koptos, modern day Qift) and Akhmim (Panopolis) of Upper Egypt, where in his honour great festivals were held celebrating his "coming forth" with a public procession and presentation of offerings.
 His other associations include the eastern desert and links to the god Horus.
 Flinders Petrie excavated two large statues of Min at Qift which are now in the Ashmolean Museum and it is thought by some that they are pre-dynastic.
 Although not mentioned by name, a reference to "he whose arm is raised in the East" in the Pyramid Texts is thought to refer to Min.

+On the Koptos monumental statues of Min, generally dated to circa 3300 BCE during the late Naqada II- early Naqada III periods, the Min symbol is inscribed, together with marine objects: the "sword" of a sawfish and two shells of the Pterocera species.
+These symbols seem to corroborate the traditional origin histories of the god, according to which he originated in the fabulous "Land of Punt", in the Eritrean region bordering on the Red Sea.

+Dynastic period

 His importance grew in the Middle Kingdom when he became even more closely linked with Horus as the deity Min-Horus.
-By the New Kingdom he was also fused with Amun in the form of Min-Amun, who was also the serpent Irta, a kamutef (the "bull of his mother" - a god who fathers himself with his own mother).
+By the New Kingdom he was also fused with Amun in the form of Min-Amun, who was also the serpent Irta, a kamutef (the "bull of his mother" - a god who fathers himself with his own mother.
+The kamutf name is also used in reference to Horus-Min).
 Min as an independent deity was also a kamutef of Isis.
 One of Isis's many places of cult throughout the valley was at Min's temple in Koptos as his divine wife.
 Min's shrine was crowned with a pair of bull horns.

 As the central deity of fertility and possibly orgiastic rites, Min became identified by the Greeks with the god Pan.
-One feature of Min worship was the wild prickly lettuce Lactuca serriola (the domestic version of which is Lactuca sativa (lettuce)), which has aphrodisiac and opiate qualities and produces latex when cut, possibly identified with semen.
+One feature of Min worship was the wild prickly lettuce Lactuca serriola – the domestic version of which is Lactuca sativa (lettuce) – which has aphrodisiac and opiate qualities and produces latex when cut, possibly identified with semen.
 He also had connections with Nubia.
 However, his main centers of worship remained at Coptos and Akhmim (Khemmis).